b40deep/l3_maths_quiz/README.md

 - [done] finalise PWA for installing
 - [done] text validation on name input [used-backend-validation]
 - [done] save image to storage
-- limit the maths results to 12
+- [done] limit the maths results to 12